FICO® score vs. credit score. What is a FICO score?

 What are FICO scores?

 FICO scores are the credit scores most widely used by lenders.
-In fact, they are used in over 90% of U.S. credit lending decisions.
+In fact, they are used in over 90 percent of U.S. credit lending decisions.
 By knowing your FICO score, you can understand how financial institutions and lenders evaluate your credit risk when you apply for a loan or a credit card.

 Each FICO score is a three-digit number calculated from the data on your credit reports at the three major consumer reporting agencies Experian, TransUnion, and Equifax.